flipperdevices/flipperzero-firmware/docs/MAINTAIN.md

 Update the list `STM32_SUPPORTED_FAMILIES_LONG_NAME` located in the cmake/stm32/common.cmake file

+## Add devices to list of devices in devices.cmake

+Add all known devices to the list of all devices

 ## Update cube, cmsis and hal version in utilities.cmake

 The versions to use can be found as follow: